rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Threading Model

-Cellular HAL is not thread safe, any module which is invoking the Cellular HAL api should ensure calls are made in a thread safe manner.
+Cellular HAL is not thread safe.

+Any module which is invoking the Cellular HAL api should ensure calls are made in a thread safe manner.

 Vendors can create internal threads/events to meet their operation requirements.
 These should be responsible to synchronize between the calls, events and cleaned up on closure.